Leadership Gift School

 - Develop relationships with donors/grantors that result in long-term funding

 - Increase board involvement in philanthropic advocacy & action

 - Expand responsibility for ethical fundraising, beyond the development office

 - Make major/leadership gift development a top priority of the organization

 CEOs and Development Directors are both required to participate in all sessions.
-Board members are invited to attend one afternoon session.
+Board members are invited to attend two half-day sessions.
 Applications are required to ensure a diverse group of nonprofits that are prepared to implement the established practices; please complete the following form if you are interested in attending future cohorts.